haje01/forword/README.md

   - German: ä → a, ö → o, ü → u, ß → ss

 - **Asian Languages:**
-  - Korean: Hangul syllables and jamo
+  - Korean: Hangul syllables and Jamo
   - Japanese: Hiragana, Katakana
   - Chinese: CJK Unified Ideographs

 - **Others:**
-  - Russian: Cyrillic script
+  - Russian: Cyrillic characters

 ### Supported Programming Languages
-- C++ (11 or later)
+- C++ (11 or higher)
-- C# (.NET Standard 2.0 or later)
+- C# (.NET Standard 2.0 or higher)
-- Python (3.7 or later)
+- Python (3.7 or higher)

 ### Installation
-The library is provided as a single source code file (header-only library for C++), making it easy to add to your project.
+Since it's provided as a single source code file (header-only library for C++), it's easy to add to your project.

-Simply add the appropriate file for your desired programming language to your project with the following directory structure:
+With the following directory structure, simply add the file that matches your preferred programming language to your project:

 ```
 forword/